awsmug/torro-forms/readme.txt

 == Screenshots ==

-1. an overview of the form builder
+1. Overview of the form builder
-2. the redirection interface
-3. the email notifications interface
-4. a list of form submission results
-5. an example of some form element charts
+2. Modal to add a new element to a form
+3. Submissions list overview
-6. the plugin settings screen
+4. Plugin settings screen

 == Changelog ==

 = 1.0.0-beta.9 =

 This pre-release is a major rewrite that fully breaks backward-compatibility development-wise.
 Only user-generated content remains intact.
 The plugin now requires at least PHP 5.6 and WordPress 4.8.
 If you have already created extensions for Torro Forms, you need to adjust them in order for them to work with the refactored version.
 Rest assured that none of this will happen again, but we are still in Beta and the previous versions had some severe architectural issues.
-We want you to have the best Torro Forms experience possible!
+Please [read more about it in our blog post](https://torro-forms.com/new-revamped-form-builder-experience/) if you're interested!

 * Added: REST API endpoints for managing forms, their content and submissions
 * Added: WP-CLI commands for managing forms, their content and submissions